maxames/ashby-auto-advance/docs/ARCHITECTURE.md

 ## Overview

-Ashby Slack Feedback is built with clean architecture principles, emphasizing separation of concerns, testability, and maintainability.
+Ashby Auto-Advance is built with clean architecture principles, emphasizing separation of concerns, testability, and maintainability.
 The application follows a layered architecture where each layer has a single, well-defined responsibility.

 ## System Architecture